-Rumors surrounding some form of a revival for the Dead Space franchise were bubbling for a while, with speculation of a remake, Dead Space 4, being tossed around by various sources.
+Rumors surrounding some form of a revival for the Dead Space franchise were bubbling for a while, with speculation of a remake or Dead Space 4 being tossed around by various sources.
 This beloved horror series started way back in 2008 with the original game and only got two sequels before EA famously closed down the development studio Visceral Games.
 Despite how poorly received the third game was, that hasn’t stopped people from wishing the series could return in the style of those first two entries.

 EA Play Live 2021 gave us a ton of announcements for upcoming titles to look forward to and finally put all the rumors and speculation to bed.
-Developer Motive will be taking on the responsibilities of remaking the original Dead Space.
+Developer Motive will be taking on the responsibility of remaking the original Dead Space.
 We only got the briefest of looks at this remake, but plenty of more details were shared beyond what the small teaser trailer showed.
 There are still some details shrouded in mystery, but here’s everything we know about the Dead Space remake.

 - The best horror games of all time

 - The best video game remakes of all time

 The Dead Space remake has finally gotten a release date of January 27, 2023.
 The announcement came with the following statement from Phillippe Ducharme, Senior Producer of Dead Space.
 “We’re making great progress on our road to hitting Alpha and we’re happy to announce that the game will be launching in January next year.
 We can’t wait for players, both old and new, to see how we’ve elevated the original experience in the remake to be just as impactful for this generation.”
 We just hope that date holds.

 All of the platforms that the Dead Space remake will be coming to were listed by EA along with the announcement.
 The game will come exclusively on current-generation hardware, that being the PlayStation 5, Xbox Series X/S, and PC.